stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 work through them all.
 In most cases, the types should be enough to explain what's going on, even though they might appear cryptic in the beginning.
-Otherwise, have a look at the comments.
+Otherwise, have a look at the comments (if any) of each exercise.

 Remember, that lower-case identifiers in a function signature are treated as type parameters.